 Note: Using the <program files> placeholder ensures that the proper path(s) information is added regardless whether the policy is applied on a 32-bit or a 64-bit system.

-Note 2: With SGN 6.10 you need to notice that the application name field is case sensitive.
-This limitation was reloved with SGN 7.
+Note 2: With SGN 6.10 the application name field in the General Settings Policy (Ignored Applications) is case sensitive.
+This limitation was resolved with SGN 7.